nodejs/node/doc/contributing/adding-new-napi-api.md

   * Experimental APIs **must** be documented as such.
   * Experimental APIs **must** require an explicit compile-time flag (`#define`) to be set to opt-in.
+  * A feature flag of the form `NODE_API_EXPERIMENTAL_HAS_<FEATURE>` **must** be added with each experimental feature in order to allow code to distinguish between experimental features as present in one version of Node.js versus another.
   * Experimental APIs **must** be considered for backport.
   * Experimental status exit criteria **must** involve at least the
     following: